pdx-cs-sound/fm/README.md

   difference between the key frequency and the modulation frequency. *dmod* is the modulation depth (amplitude).

+  If no sound argument is given on the command line, the synth defaults to FM with reasonably pleasing default parameters.

 * `--wave <wavefile>`: Very crude sampling synthesis.
 The wave file must be a 48000 sample-per-second single-channel integer (8, 16 or 24 bit) `.wav`.
 The entire file will be